Learned Sorted Table Search and Static Indexes in Small Model Space: Experimental Methodology

 \subsection{Datasets}

-We use the same real datasets of the benchmarking study.
-In particular, we restrict attention to integers only, each represented with 64 bits unless otherwise specified.
+The same real datasets of the benchmarking study are used.
+In particular, attention is restricted to integers only, each represented with 64 bits unless otherwise specified.
 For the convenience of the reader, a list of those datasets, with an outline of their content, is provided next.

 \begin{itemize} \item {\bf amzn}: book popularity data from Amazon.
 Each key represents the popularity of a particular book.
-We have two versions of this dataset, one where each item is represented with 64 and another with 32 bits, respectively. \item {\bf face}: randomly sampled Facebook user IDs.
+Although two versions of this dataset, i.e., 32-bit and 64-bit, are used in the benchmarking, no particular differences are observed in the results of our experiments, and for this reason we report only those for the 64-bit dataset.
+The interested reader can find the results for the 32 bits version in \cite{amatoPhd22}. \item {\bf face}: randomly sampled Facebook user IDs.
 Each key uniquely identifies a user. \item {\bf osm}: cell IDs from Open Street Map.
 Each key represents an embedded location. \item{\bf wiki}: timestamps of edits from Wikipedia.
 Each key represents the time an edit was committed. \end{itemize}

-Moreover, we adapt those datasets for our research, as follows.
-Starting from them, we produce sorted tables of varying sizes and that preserve the CDF of the original dataset, so that each fits in a level of the internal memory hierarchy.
-Our choice provides a wider spectrum of experimentation with respect to the one provided in all of the Learned Indexes studies, including the benchmarking one.
-Given the four level memory hierarchy, each table is referred to with the suffix of that level, i.e. {\bf amzn-L1} refers to the {\bf L1} level cache.
-Dataset sizes as well as details of the entire extraction process are provided in Section \ref{S-Sec:ks} of the Supplementary Material.
-As for query dataset generation, for each of the tables built as described above, we extract uniformly and at random (with replacement) one million elements.
+Moreover, for the purpose of this research, as already mentioned above, additional datasets are extract from the ones just mentioned.
+For each of those datasets, three new ones are obtained in order to fit each lower level of the internal memory hierarchy.
+In particular, each new dataset is obtained by sampling the original one so that the \emph{CDF} is similar to the original one.
+The interested reader can find more details of this extraction procedure in \cite{amatoPhd22}.
+Letting $n$ be the number of elements in a table, for the computer architecture that is been used, the details of the generated tables are the following.